daar/pmake/README.md

 `$ ./pmake install`

-To be able to use pmake, you need to make sure the pmake executable can be found from the commandline.
+To be able to use PMake, you need to make sure the PMake executable can be found from the commandline.
 You should be set now.

 Reporting Bugs / New Features
 =============================